Move to the Head of the Class.

 Avila is highly regarded by Kansas City area school administrators and teachers.
 These individuals serve on the Teacher Education Advisory Council, provide consultation to the School of Education and interact with our faculty on a consistent basis which opens many doors for Avila graduates.

 Full-time faculty in the Avila School of Education have earned doctoral degrees and have held professional positions in K-12 schools.
 They have experience working with children, youth, families, and colleagues, which they bring into their university teaching on a regular basis.

-School of Education faculty members serve as academic advisors for the teacher education programs.
-Advisors assist students with course registration, academic, professional, and personal goal setting, and meeting program-specific requirements.
+School of Education faculty members serve as academic mentors for the teacher education programs.
+University advisors assist students with course registration, academic, professional, and personal goal setting, and meeting program-specific requirements.

 The Avila School of Education offers flexible points of entry into teacher education programs.
 Students may begin fall, spring, or summer in keeping with their personal needs.

 Class sizes in the Avila School of Education are small.
 Faculty know every student personally and post office hours for the purpose of being available to students who have questions, need assistance with assignments, or just wish to have conversations with their professors outside of class.

 Avila’s special education program allows students to earn both an elementary and special education certification at the same time.
 The program includes additional field-based experiences and the opportunity to co-teach in both elementary and special education contexts within the same semester.

 The Avila School of Education partners with district administrators in urban, rural, suburban, private, and parochial schools across the Kansas City metropolitan area (MO & KS) and state of Missouri to secure highly qualified educators to host and mentor our Avila education students.
 These highly qualified educators host our education students for field-based and clinical experiences.
 These placements allow Avila education students to have many field experiences where they gradually pick up more and more responsibilities and learn how to be successful in many different types of school environments.